sachinm78/sachinm78.github.io/_posts/2019-06-09-project_3_rails_web_app.markdown

 Our Rails project had many specifications, which can seem daunting at first.
 But as with anything in life, if you take it one step at a time, you'll be pleasantly surprised at how much you can achieve if you really put your mind to it.
 I found this project to be challenging and at times, quite frustrating.
 But in the end, it was a very rewarding experience to learn how to troubleshoot and problem solve my errors mostly on my own.
 There's no better feeling of accomplishment than completing a difficult challenge.
 You can do it, future coder!

-If you'd like to see a video demonstration of my app, you can do so here (coming soon).
+If you'd like to see a video demonstration of my app, you can do so [here](https://www.youtube.com/watch?v=l3wu2nolwaA&t=3s).

 Thanks for reading.
 I’ll be back with some more thoughts on web development soon.
 Until then, happy coding!